EthicalSource/ethicalsource.dev/content/blog/statement-on-richard-stallman.md

 +++
-title = "Statement on Richard Stallman's Return to the FSF Board" heading = "Stallman’s \"that’s how it is\" is not how it has to be."
+title = "Statement on Richard Stallman's Return to the FSF Board" heading = "Stallman’s \"that’s how it is\" is not how it has to be." summary = "Organizations like the Free Software Foundation, whose actions show a flagrant disregard for our values, cannot claim to represent our communities and certainly cannot be trusted with their future."
 +++

 <time>March 22, 2021</time>